marklchaves/hide-and-seek-header/README.md

 ## Compliance

 This plugin follows the [WordPress Plugin Handbook](https://developer.wordpress.org/plugins/).
-Namely that it cannot be called directly via a public URL, has a unique namespace, and properly [enqueues its CSS and JavaScript assets](https://developer.wordpress.org/plugins/javascript/enqueuing/).
+Namely that it cannot be called directly via a public URL, has a unique namespace, and [properly enqueues](https://developer.wordpress.org/plugins/javascript/enqueuing/) its CSS and JavaScript assets.

+---

+## Roadmap

+I'll keep an updated wishlist on [the Wiki](https://github.com/marklchaves/hide-and-seek-header/wiki) for this repo.

 ---